 - Kid friendly - add a little extra honey to the recipe if needed, for sweetness

-The main piece of equipment you'll need for this recipe is a silicone chocolate bar mold or other shaped mold, but you can still make this recipe without a mold and just line a baking dish with parchment paper to chill your chocolate in.
+The main piece of equipment you'll need for this recipe is a silicone chocolate bar mold or other shaped mold.
+(You can still make this recipe without a mold and just line a baking dish with parchment paper.)

-- chocolate bar mold (this one worked out perfectly with the amount of chocolate this recipe makes)
+- chocolate bar mold (this one worked out perfectly with the amount this recipe makes)

 - double boiler (optional; you can also use a stainless steel bowl over a saucepan)